Research Program

 Deforestation and land use intensification in the tropical frontiers of Central Africa and Southeast Asia are rapidly transforming landscapes, livelihoods, and local well-being.
 This is both a global environmental problem and a local social-ecological crisis.
 This project carries out critical policy analyses and case study research to identify the conditions for how development and transformation of forest-agriculture frontiers can enable more equitable and sustainable development.

-Forest-agriculture frontiers of diverse swidden and smallholder practices are rapidly being converted to homogenous landscapes of commodity agriculture across the tropical Global South.
+Forest-agriculture frontiers of diverse swidden and smallholder practices are rapidly being converted to homogenous landscapes of commodity plantations and mines across the tropical Global South.
 These frontiers of agriculture, fallow and forest mosaics provide multiple ecosystem services, support social, cultural and livelihood needs, and are areas where indigenous communities and local people have traditional rights to land and resources.
-Land use intensification is often pursued as ‘sustainable development’ and progress, but has often not led to expected win-win social and ecological outcomes.
+Land use intensification is often pursued as ‘sustainable development’ and progress, but has not led to expected win-win social and ecological outcomes.
 Indigenous groups and smallholders in these landscapes have simultaneously engaged with, adapted to, and resisted against different development, and yet regularly find themselves and their customary rights marginalized at the expense of interests of local elites, State and external investors, reflecting the complexities of underlying politics, institutions and power structures around forests and land-use.
 FairFrontiers applies inter- and transdisciplinary approaches to ask: Whose interests drive the transformations of forest-agriculture frontiers, who benefits and who is made precarious?
 What are possible policy options that can deliver ecologically sustainable and socially equitable outcomes?

 Results